 If you own your own home and have some savings and other assets then your estate could be liable to IHT when you die.
 You should plan well ahead to minimise your liability to IHT.

 A simple measure that you can use to reduce your potential IHT liability is to ensure that you fully utilise the annual exemption each year for gifts.
-For 2020/21 the annual exemption is £3,000 and, if you have not used your exemption for the preceding year, this amount doubles to £6,000.
-Additionally, small gifts of up to £250 per recipient may also be made each year and gifts made in consideration of marriage or civil partnership up to certain limits are also exempt from IHT.
+For 2021/22 the annual exemption is £3,000 and, if you have not used your exemption for the preceding year, this amount doubles to £6,000.
+Additionally, any number of small gifts of up to £250 per recipient may also be made each year and gifts made in consideration of marriage or civil partnership up to certain limits are also exempt from IHT.
 Although these limits are reasonably modest, they do add up over time.
 Other gifts made which exceed these amounts could, potentially, be chargeable to IHT should you not survive the gifts for a full 7 years.

 Gifts to charities are exempt from Inheritance Tax.